AWS Database Blog

 Oracle ASM is a volume manager that is used to manage storage for Oracle databases.
 It includes a file system designed specifically for databases.
 Oracle ASM distributes data across disks to ensure uniform performance.
 It can also rebalance the data automatically after storage configuration changes like addition or removal of disks.

 When using Oracle ASM, you create ASM disk groups that contain one or more ASM disks.
 An ASM disk is a storage device like an EBS volume.
 The ASM disk groups are exposed as file interfaces to the Oracle database instances for storing database files like data, control, redo log files, and so on.
 Oracle ASM uses an Oracle ASM instance.
 This instance is a special Oracle instance used to configure and manage the disk groups.
 It also provides file layout information to the Oracle database instance.
-The Oracle database instance performs storage I/O operations directly, without going through an Oracle ASM instance.
+Once the database instance obtains the necessary extents map, it will perform storage I/O operations directly without going through an Oracle ASM instance.

 The following diagram depicts a database layout using Oracle ASM.
 There are two ASM disk groups—DATA and RECO, with five and three ASM disks (EBS volumes) respectively.